How to do a Glycolic Acid Peel at Home

 - Repeat for at least 1 minute until you are confident you’ve applied it thoroughly.
 Remember it will sting more briefly at the start

-- Rinse skin with water - If it feels hot keep splashing until it's cooled down and more comfortable
+- Rinse skin with water – If it feels hot keep splashing until it has cooled down and more comfortable

 - Pat dry skin and apply a very generous layer of moisturizer/oil